Skip to content

 What counts as minimum fixed income?

-Recurring revenue reliably paying regardless of specific project work: retainer clients, subscription products, affiliate income, rental income, royalties.
-Recurring retainer clients most common for service freelancers.
-Even 500-1,500 monthly fixed income substantially improves runway calculation.
+Recurring revenue that pays reliably regardless of specific project work: retainer clients, subscription products, affiliate income, rental income, royalties.
+Retainer arrangements are the most common form for service freelancers.
+Even modest fixed income (a few hundred per month) materially improves the runway calculation because it directly reduces the monthly shortfall the savings need to cover.

 Is this separate from retirement savings?